How Relevant Is The SCCO Guide To Hourly Rates?

 In 2014 it was reviewed by the then Master of the Rolls, Lord Dyson MR, but left unchanged due to a lack of reliable evidence.

-But how relevant is the guide five years on?
+But how relevant is the guide six years on?

 “the hourly rates of the defendant’s solicitors are much higher than the SCCO guideline rates.
 It is unsatisfactory that the guidelines are based on rates fixed in 2010 and reviewed in 2014, as they are not helpful in determining reasonable rates in 2019.
 The guideline rates are significantly lower than the current hourly rates in many London City solicitors, as used by both parties in this case.
 Further, updated guidelines would be very welcome.”

 It has been said by some that Ohpen was a complex and technical dispute run by City solicitors but that for the general run of cases, the guidelines remain a good and reliable tool.

 Many paying parties take it further, arguing in all but the most complex of cases that they are both the starting and finishing point and should be almost slavishly adhered to.

 However, this argument appears to be losing ground.